 This is why passing humane pet store ordinances on the local and state level are extremely crucial.
 Pet stores will always say that they don’t buy from puppy mills, but that is rarely- if ever- the truth.
 If this outrages you, please contact us about helping you get a humane ordinance passed in your city.
 It is up to all of us to shut off this puppy mill to pet store pipeline, in order to help save the parent dogs who are tapped behind in the breeding cages.

-We will continue monitoring this situation and will keep our supporters updated on what is happening with the animals, if the facility’s license gets revoked and if charges are being brought against this breeder.
+We will continue monitoring this situation and will keep our supporters updated on what is happening with this facility.

 We are certain that Maple Hill Puppies will wind up on the HSUS Horrible Hundred Puppy Mill list in 2022.